 A project to restore Juktån started in 2016 by Vattenfall, University of Umeå, Samverkan Umeälven and other power companies.
 The aim of the project has been to restore the negative impact from timber floating and adapt the river's morphology to the reduced flow due to hydropower regulation.
 Important goals were to regain spawning areas for trout and grayling, to increase stream habitats areas, and increase Juktån's potential as an attractive area for fishing and recreation.
 The restoration process was finished during the autumn 2020 and Vattenfall was at that time granted permit to change the minimum flow pattern flow to imitate a more natural seasonal distribution.
-During 2021-2025 we will monitor the ecological effects of the project.
+The ecological effects of the project will be monitored 2021-2025.